browserless/browserless/README.md

 ## Hosting Providers

 You can host this image on just about any major platform that offers hosting for docker.
-Alternatively, I'd appreciate you giving [browserless a shot](https://browserless.io) as it's built from the top-down for headless browser workflows.
+Alternatively, I'd appreciate you giving [browserless a shot](https://browserless.io) as it's built from the ground-up for headless browser workflows.
 It also has a nice list of features:

 - Easily upgrade and toggle between versions at the press of a button.
 No managing repos and other code artifacts.
 - Never need to update or pull anything from docker.
 There's literally zero software to install to get started.